photo of dining room at secure care with a red and black painted heart on top of the photo

 Project: The (re)construction of family

-This study explores how secure care affects family life a long time after the placement.
-With a narrative approach, we will analyse the stories of young adults with a history of secure care and their family members, with a focus on family relations, family practices and family displays.
+This study explored how secure care affects family life a long time after the placement.
+With a narrative approach, we analysed the stories of young adults with a history of secure care and their family members, with a focus on family relations, family practices and family displays.

 Project information